Code-Institute-Submissions/the-shamans-cat/README.md

     * Attract attention of user with Carousel (Bootstrap 4) half page with three hero images each with call to action (CTA) text link or button.

-        * First picture with Jumbatron text and CTA that links to an overview of what shamanism is.
+        * First picture with Jumbotron text and CTA that links to an overview of what shamanism is.

-        * Second picture with Jumbatron text and CTA that links to Benefits of shamanic energy healing.
+        * Second picture with Jumbotron text and CTA that links to Benefits of shamanic energy healing.

-        * Third picture with Jumbatron text and CTA that links to about the practitioner with a contact button?
+        * Third picture with Jumbotron text and CTA that links to about the practitioner with a contact button?

     * Mission statement
         * Centred on a full-width section of page to draw attention to it.